anewton1998/draft-regext-rdap-considerations-on-rfc9537/draft-regext-rdap-considerations-on-rfc9537.md

 # Timing of this Document

-The issues raised in this document have surfaced after the publication of RFC 9537, therefore it is reasonable to ask why these issues were not brought forward while this document was under review by the IETF’s REGEXT working group.
+The issues raised in this document have surfaced after the publication of RFC 9537, therefore it is reasonable to ask why these issues were not brought forward while RFC 9537 was under review by the IETF’s REGEXT working group.
 In fact, some concerns were raised but none with specificity.
 And as the JSONPath specification was also in the ratification process simultaneously, concerns regarding JSONPath were also difficult to evaluate.
 Finally, at the time of ratification